Using Custom Dictionaries with Text Analysis in HANA SPS9, for Formula One Twitter Analysis

 Full details of the dictionary syntax can be found here

 Below you can see the full Dictionary XML file inside the HANA Web-based Development Workbench.

-Once you click Save you should see in the black console as above that is gets saved and activated (compiled automagically) immediately.
+Once you click Save you should see in the black console as below that it gets saved and activated (compiled auto-magically) immediately.